ReScience/MLRC/README.md

 # Machine Learning Reproducibility Challenge (MLRC) 2021 Accepted Papers

 This repository serves as the editorial venue for [ML Reproducibility Challenge 2021](https://paperswithcode.com/rc2021) accepted papers.
+If your paper is accepted to the challenge, you must follow the instructions to submit your camera ready paper by **May 4th, 2022, Wednesday EOD**.

 ## Instructions for Camera ready

 ReScience editorial process consists of porting the existing latex sources into ReScience template, and then adding necessary information relevant for final publication.
 Authors of RC2021 accepted papers are requested to submit their camera-ready papers as outlined in the steps below.
 The project structure of this repository is organized as:

  - 2021/
    - `<paper_citekey>` <-- OpenReview citekey of the accepted paper at RC2020.
 List of accepted papers in [`accepted.bib`](/accepted.bib)
      - `openreview`  <-- location for the source files submitted to openreview
      - `journal`  <-- location of [ReScience C Template](https://github.com/ReScience/template) files

 ### Step 0: Setup your development environment for Latex